alexis-vu/Tippington/README.md

 ## Notes

-User interface initially optimized for iPhone 11 series.
+UI constraints initially optimized for the iPhone 11 series.